 FBLA is an incorporated, non-profit student organization that aims to assist students in their pursuit of career and business knowledge; improve the leadership skills of students; and provide educational and recreational activities for students, such as state and national conferences, where informative workshops and competitive events testing take place.

 FCCLA (Family, Career & Community Leaders of America): Advisor-Pam Lineberger

 FCCLA is a national Career & Technical Student Organization that provides personal growth, leadership development, and career preparation opportunities for students in Family & Consumer Sciences education.

-The Forensic Team provides structure within which students, guided by their teachers, may become proficient in the communication arts.
-These arts include the ability to analyze human problems; research varied and complex issues; gather and organize relevant materials; formulate an integrated, consistent and persuasive presentation; master and use the skills of oral communication in a responsible and ethical manner.
-The ultimate outcome should be ever-growing, learning, involved, productive, citizen-statesmen who have the ability to make logical, sensitive, and informed decisions, which can express and defend their ideas, who are willing to test those ideas in a wide variety of public forums, and who can be held accountable for the ethical and social impact of those ideas.
+The Forensic Team provides structure for students, guided by their teachers, to become proficient in the communication arts.
+These arts include the ability to analyze human problems; research varied and complex issues; gather and organize relevant materials; formulate an integrated, consistent, and persuasive presentation; and master and use the skills of oral communication in a responsible and ethical manner.
+The ultimate outcome should be ever-growing and learning, involved, and productive citizen-statesmen; who have the ability to make logical, sensitive, and informed decisions; express and defend their ideas; test those ideas in a wide variety of public forums; and be held accountable for the ethical and social impact of those ideas.

-HOSA (Health Occupations Students of America): Advisor-Sandra Jones
+HOSA (Health Occupations Students of America): Advisors-Sandra Jones & Betsey Vera

-HOSA is a national organization that promotes leadership skills and careers in the healthcare filed.
+HOSA is a national organization that promotes leadership skills and careers in the healthcare field.
 Regional, state, and national leadership conferences are held yearly.
 Community involvement and volunteerism are also encouraged.

 JUNIOR CLASSICAL LEAGUE (Latin Club): Advisor-Erin Guzman